- This event has passed.

 Students will be camping close by in the lovely meadows, or in the forest.
 Compost toilets, hot and cold showers, a dining area, yoga/dance space and a cozy hangout communal area will be offered for maximum comfort and enjoyment during this wonderful and transformational time together.
 The site has normal cell phone service which students can hotspot to their computers if desired..

-For those not wanting to camp, there are a few indoor options available on the land for a reasonable fee.
+For those not wanting to camp, there may be a few indoor options available on the land for a reasonable fee.
 Please inquire.

 Bathing Suit for lakes, rivers and hot springs